fawltya/automatic-portfolio-creator/README.md

 ```javascript
 node index.js
 ```
-A new index.html file will be created now.
+Answer the questions that pop up in the terminal window and once finished a new index.html file will be created.
 Try opening it in a browser to see the results!

 ![](./images/quiz-screenshot.png)